RobertNorthard/robertnorthard.github.io/_posts/2019-09-15-why-use-terraform.markdown

 How does this work?
 Well the monorepo would consist of a number of number of modules and a single Terraform main.tf file to call these modules.
 You might also have InSpec tests and a Makefile to orchestrate Terraform commands in a CI / CD pipeline.

-But why would you use Terraform over other other infrastructure as code:
+But why would you use Terraform over other infrastructure as code:

 ### Support for cross cloud and other services